-- A6.
-Plaintiff ALCE is, and at all relevant times hereto has been, a citizen of the state of New York and resides in Bronx County.
+- 41. Plaintiff ALCE is, and at all relevant times hereto has been, a citizen of the state of New York and resides in Bronx County.
 On August 23, 2016, Plaintiff ALCE purchased the 7 oz.
 Wise® Golden Original Potato Chips Product for personal consumption at Merrick Farms, a grocery store located in Nassau County, New York.
-Plaintiff ALCE purchased the Product for the price of \$1.94, and was financially injured as a result of Defendant's deceptive conduct as alleged herein because he did not receive the quantity that he paid for.
-Plaintiff ALCE paid to receive a functionally full bag of chips (i.e., a bag without non-functional slack-fill), but the bag Plaintiff ALCE received was less than half full of chips and contained significant non-functional slack-fill. - 47.
-As the result of Defendant's deceptive conduct as alleged herein, Plaintiff ALCE was injured when he paid full price for the Product but did not receive a full bag, i.e. a bag without non-functional slack-fill that only contained chips and functional slack-fill.
-He paid \$1.94 for the Product on the reasonable assumption that the bag was filled to functional capacity.
-Defendant promised Plaintiff ALCE a functionally full bag of chips for \$1.94, but it only delivered a partially full bag, depriving him of the benefit of her bargain.
-Accordingly, he was injured in the amount of the percentage of the purchase price equal to the percentage of shortfall in the Product. - 48.
-Defendant's competitor Ruffles® manufactures similar standardized mass-produced chips, packaging them with about 30% slack-fill.
-See Exhibit B, pp. 6-8.
-Ruffles'® slack-fill may be partially non-functional, but the Ruffles® bag demonstrates that at most a bag of chips contains 30% functional slack-fill.
-Plaintiff ALCE paid \$1.94 for a 7-oz. bag, and his bag was a typical bag that was about 33% full of chips, with slack-fill of about 67%.
-At least 37% of
+Plaintiff ALCE purchased the Products for the premium price of \$1.94, and was financially injured as a result of Defendant's deceptive conduct as alleged herein.
+Had because she did not receive the quantity that she paid for.
+Plaintiff ALCE paid to receive a bag of chips without non-functional slack-fill, but the bag Plaintiff ALCE received was less than half full of chips and contained significant non-functional slack-fill. - 42.
+As the result of Defendant's deceptive conduct as alleged herein, Plaintiff ALCE was injured when she paid full price for the Product but did not receive a full container without non-functional slack-fill. she paid \$1.94 for the Product on the reasonable assumption that bag was filled to functional capacity. she would not have paid this sum had she known that the bag was more than half empty or had the bag been proportioned to its actual contents.
+Defendant promised Plaintiff ALCE a full bag of chips for \$1.94, but it only delivered a partially full bag, depriving her of the benefit of her bargain.
+Accordingly, she was injured in the amount of the percentage of the purchase price equal to the percentage of non-functional slack-fill in the Product.
+Should Plaintiff ALCE encounter the Products in the future, she could not rely on the truthfulness of the packaging, absent corrective changes to the packaging.
+However, Plaintiff